Lithuania entry requirements for Japan passport holders

 May be checked

-Japanese passport holders can enter Lithuania without a visa for stays up to 90 days within any 180-day period.
-This covers tourism, business, and short-term visits.
-As of 2026, no visa is required for stays under 90 days.
+Japanese passport holders can travel to Lithuania without a visa for up to 90 days within any 180-day period.
+This applies to tourism, business visits, and family visits.
+Your passport must be valid for at least 6 months from your date of entry.

 Entry requirements